Our industry viewpoints

 Online Bulletin Board26 February 2018 | Research

 Here we take a look at our experience of using an online bulletin board to research a number of proposed advertising executions aimed at advisers.
 Limitations on sample meant that we were going to struggle to pull together groups of advisers.
 Read the article…

 Buying Personas3 October 2017 | Research

 We take a look at Buying Personas, as B2B suppliers seek to develop customer models which combine practical and emotional needs with a view to meeting them more effectively.
 Read the article.

 There is a growing market that represents a third of the UK population.
 One which is wealthy, active and has £145bn in disposable income burning a hole in its pockets.
 This consumer group will drive consumption growth for the next 20 years.
 But this market is ignored by marketeers.
-Many brands display little or no… Read the full article
+Many brands display little or no interest in understanding them or their needs, or in developing products and services that will appeal.
+Why?
+Stupidity or ageism?
+Read the full article …

 Brexit – In hindsight, who was right?10 November 2016 | In the news